gabrielwoj/hlmv-resources/Other - War Painted Weapon Textures/README.md

 1-f) Mannana Peeled: Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;

-1-g) Park Pigmented: GPAs captured, need textures to be exported;
+1-g) Park Pigmented: Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;

 1-h) Piña Polished: Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;